lukaleli/dotenv-check/README.md

 ## Example

-Create `.env.example` file that serves as a template for you production `.env` files.
-This file is checked to the code repository.
+Create `.env.example` file that serves as a template for your production `.env` files.
+This file is checked into the code repository.

 E.g.